-23. LIBERTY
+24. LIBERTY

-- 23.1.
-For every demerit earned on the Sea Term one hour of liberty will be restricted and the restricted will form a Maintenance/Utility party assigned to either the Chief Mate, 1st Assistant Engineer, or the Commandant's office to perform duty as designated. - 23.2.
+24.1.
+For every demerit earned on the Sea Term one hour of liberty will be restricted.
+The hour of liberty will be deducted from the end of permitted liberty.
+Example: A cadet with two demerits whose liberty would normally expire at 2300 will have liberty expire at 2100.
+Any cadet who accumulates 5 demerits over the course of the sea term will have liberty reduced by two hours for the rest of the sea term.

+24.2.
 Special liberty will be handled on a case-by-case basis.
 Special Overnight Liberty will not be granted unless there are extenuating circumstances (i.e. death or serious illness of an immediate family member).
 Special Overnight Liberty applications may be obtained from the Commandant's office.
-Special Liberty must have the Approval of the Commandant, the Master of the Training Vessel and the respective Academic Department. - 23.3.
+Special Liberty must have the Approval of the Commandant, the Master of the Training Vessel and the respective Academic Department.

+24.3.
 Liberty commences when all berthing areas pass daily inspection, and the liberty sections are released as approved and determined and communicated by the Commandant's Office.
-The maintenance section will turn to the day's work following morning formation and their liberty commences at the discretion of the Chief Engineer or Chief Mate and the Commandant's Office. - 23.4.
-Liberty muster will occur prior to inspection of the vessel and following clearance from the local Port Authority. - 23.5.
-No Cadet may disembark the ship if assigned to that day's watch section regardless if assigned a watch. - 23.6.
+The maintenance section will turn to the day's work following morning formation and their liberty commences at the discretion of the Chief Engineer or Chief Mate and the Commandant's Office.

+24.4.
+Liberty muster will occur prior to inspection of the vessel and following clearance from the local Port Authority.

+24.5.
+No Cadet may disembark the ship if assigned to that day's watch section - regardless if assigned a watch.

+24.6.
 Liberty for 3/C expires at 2300.
 Liberty for 2/C expires at 2330.
 Liberty for 1/C expires at 2400.
 Liberty expiration times may change at the Master's discretion.

-24. REPATRIATION FROM SUMMER SEA TERM
+25. REPATRIATION FROM SUMMER SEA TERM